qqwerty222/jenkins-datadog/README.md

 ## Terraform for docker

-In this project In containers in run python website, nginx, datadog-agent and docker registry to store images for website container.
+I use containers to run python website, nginx, datadog-agent and docker registry that stores images for website container.

 ### Docker images:
 ---